 Asparagus is a great detox food and is also a natural anti-inflammatory that helps calm the body.
 It has antioxidants to fight the signs of aging and also assistants with liver drainage to clear away those toxins.

 Avocadoes got a bad reputation for their fat content but as realisation that fat isn’t always a bad thing sneaks across our awareness, then they are back on the menu.
 They have lots of good fats in them that help restore the system.

 Cabbage is good for the liver and also helps the system process waste, the best way to get rid of all those nasty things.
 It is also low in cholesterol.

 Garlic has to be my favourite thing on the list and is so easy to get into your diet.
 It is also hugely helpful to your system including boosting the immune system, helping the liver and even making bland foods taste better to help make them easier to eat.

 Lemongrass is used in Thailand and around the world for its cleansing properties and works on the liver, kidneys, bladder and digestive tract.
-You can use it in meals or in a tea.
+You can use it in meals, soups or in a tea.

 Lemons are another simple way to help boost your system, adding lemon juice to water for a double effect drink.
 Lemons are great for flushing toxins and a little cayenne pepper can be added to increase the taste of the infused water.

 Turmeric is an herb that is popular at the moment in teas and in food (great for curry, for example) and has tons of benefits including boosting the digestive system and even help stave off cancer.